Markkop/corvo-astral/README.md

 Corvo Astral is a [Discord Bot](https://discord.js.org/#/) that serves as a helper for the [Wakfu MMORPG](https://www.wakfu.com/) game.
 If you wish to add this bot to your server, access this [link](https://discord.com/api/oauth2/authorize?client_id=750529201161109507&permissions=1342565456&scope=bot).
 Most features support Wakfu community languages: en, es, pt and fr.
+If you need help or want to report bugs, feel free to join the bot's discord: https://discord.gg/aX6j3gM8HC

 ## Commands